Star Trek Voyager (VOY) Season 6

 The sub-plot of the neutronic wave makes me yawn even more instead of cheering up the meager episode - why does it always need a threatening anomaly-of-the-week?
 It is not worth bothering about it, but it is annoying that the wave is shown as something moving slowly like clouds, although it is supposed to travel at high sublight speeds.
 Why the wave couldn't be detected with FTL sensors in time is still another question.

 I don't think it is exaggerated to call this one of the most interesting premises in the history of Star Trek.
 Seeing how the planet evolves and how Voyager plays an important role in this process is intriguing.
-I find this idea especially cute since I love playing "Civilization" - and I think so does Chakotay.
+I find this idea especially cute since I'm a sucker for the strategy game "Civilization" - and I think so does Chakotay.
 The alien culture is very well presented.
 It is too akin to Earth in its various stages, but I like the nifty details like the "firefruit", the "Groundshaker", the "Skyship Friends"™, and the competing sports teams.
 Most of all I enjoy the view of the alien city and how it changes over the centuries.
 The alien spaceships are very nicely designed too.
 Each alien character alone, save Gotana-Retz, has only a few lines, but all of them combined play a more important role than in most other episodes where aliens are too often only exotic window dressing for conflicts that mainly take place on Voyager.

 Unfortunately the episode is rife with errors that impair the overall fun a little bit.
 The most important questions are discussed here, but there are several more.
 The alien writer writes his letter in English.
 Except for TOS: "Errand of Mercy" and the awful TOS: "The Omega Glory" I can't remember such a mistake in Star Trek.
 The hot air balloon is covered with fur which looked incredibly silly and would never have worked considering how heavy it would have been.
 I also wonder why suddenly the warp drive is necessary to leave the orbit.
 After all engines have failed, the decisive impulse drive is not even mentioned any more.
 How the holographic Doctor could possibly be the father of a child is something I don't want to ponder about.
 Finally, once again all docking ports in the universe turned out compatible.